 The RBRR is an addictive event and once completed owners tend to start to think ahead to the next one and what should be done over the next 2 years to improve the car!
 The delight that shows on the faces of the successful crews at the finish really makes the event special, it is apparent that a lot of the crews suddenly seem full of beans even though they have not slept in a proper bed for possibly 60 hours.
 It is thought that many would contemplate immediately getting back into the car and having another go!

 The RBRR is all about participation in a unique event and the thrill of driving your Triumph car.
-The condition of the car is irrelevant, they range from immaculate cars to robust ‘daily drivers’, all types are welcome.
-All types of Triumph made from the TR2 onwards have now taken part in the event, some unusual types have completed the event, last time a Triumph 2500 estate fitted with the Ferguson four wheel drive system completed the RBRR following a lengthy and unique restoration.
-As with most things in life, the more one puts into something, the better the outcome, so it is recommended that some spannering is undertaken, make sure the car is in good condition!
+The condition of the car is not important, they range from immaculate cars to robust ‘daily drivers’, all types are welcome.
+All types of Triumph made from the TR2 onwards have now taken part in the event, some unusual types have completed the event, last time a two ex-works Vitesse rally cars started and completed the event.
+Blimey, we even had a Triumph Renown from the early 50s take part and successfully complete the event.
+As with most things in life, the more one puts into something, the better the outcome, so it is recommended that some spannering is undertaken before the RBRR, make sure the car is in mechanically good condition!
 The Club issues advice notes to help with preparation.
 The event has such a good reputation that 75% of the entry have done the event before, many of these being faces and names from the Triumph culture.

 You will meet lots of Triumph enthusiasts who love to use their car, maybe forge some enduring friendships and hopefully you will join a group of Triumph owners who have taken part and completed one of the hardest old car events in the UK!